TungstenTransformation/KTScripts/Training the Text Content Locator.md

 Private Sub Document_AfterExtract(ByVal pXDoc As CASCADELib.CscXDocument)
    Dim Textline As String, Values() As String, I As Long, FileId As Long, Word As CscXDocWord, FieldNames() As String, W As Long
-   Dim StartWord As CscXDocWord, LastWord As CscXDocWord, F As Long, Field As CscXDocField If pXDoc.CDoc.SourceFiles(0).FileType="TEXT" Then ' Training files in KT need to be an image or pdf file.
+   Dim StartWord As CscXDocWord, LastWord As CscXDocWord, F As Long, Field As CscXDocField, Path As String, ImageName As String
-      pXDoc.ReplacePageSourceFile("c:\temp\moneytransfer\1x1.png","TIFF",0,0) ' "TIFF" is also used for PNG files.
+   Path="c:\temp\moneytransfer\"
+   'Add an image to the file if it is still a text file.
+To Train the TCL an xdoc must be image-based and not text-based If pXDoc.CDoc.SourceFiles(0).FileType="TEXT" Then
+      ImageName=Replace(pXDoc.FileName, ".xdc",".png")
+      FileCopy Path & "1x1.png", ImageName
+      pXDoc.ReplacePageSourceFile(ImageName,"TIFF",0,0)
    End If

    'Convert the XDocument Filename "moneytransfer\0007.xdc" to 7.
    FileId=CLng(Replace(Mid(pXDoc.FileName,InStrRev(pXDoc.FileName,"\")+1),".xdc",""))
-   Open "c:\temp\moneytransfer\truth.txt" For Input As #1
+   Open Path & "truth.txt" For Input As #1
    Line Input #1, Textline
    'the first line of the truth file has the field names FieldNames=Split(Textline,vbTab)